Skip to main content

 Dr Doerthe Rosenow is a Lecturer in International Relations with more than 10 years’ experience of teaching and researching International Relations in Higher Education.
 She previously lectured at Oxford Brookes University and Royal Holloway, University of London.
 She holds a PhD in War Studies from King’s College London.

 Doerthe focuses on the study of Indigenous and radical Black thought in relation to settler colonialism in International Relations and beyond.
 She is particularly interested in moving towards understandings of the colonial present as both location-specific and globally connected, leading to complexity, heterogeneity, and also contradictions between different places and histories.
-Doerthe’s own intervention into these debates comes from an archival analysis of German colonial encounters with North America, leading to a phenomenon she calls ‘German colonial innocence’.
+Doerthe contributes to these debates via an analysis of historical and present-day transnational solidarity work between German and North American Indigenous activists, and the way this work can reinforce what she calls 'German colonial innocence' - a phenomenon that is related to German (settler) colonial encounters with the Americas.

 Previously Doerthe worked on the theorisation and analysis of political struggle in relation to understandings of nature, particularly from perspectives that engage notions of materiality and decoloniality.
 Her book Un-making Environmental Activism: Beyond Modern/Colonial Binaries in the GMO Controversy was published by Routledge in 2018.